In your very hand

 The stress response, floods your body with chemicals that prepare you for “fight or flight.”
 In other words, it prepares you for consequences.
 The problem with stress is that we live in a physical reality where we all create our own reality based on the thoughts that we are chronically thinking.
 The emotions we feel (such as stress) are the indication of what types of experiences we are creating for ourselves in our lives.
 If you are mentally aligned with undesired results (trying to avoid them through effort and action) you will feel stress and if the stress becomes chronic, you will inevitably end up creating the very undesired results you are aligned with (pushing against).
 This is an attraction based universe.
 Meaning whatever you say “no” to, you are attracting into your experience and whatever you say “yes” to, you are attracting into your experience.
 You can not say “no” to a thing and not be holding that very thing you are saying “no” to as your primary focus.
 And whatever you focus on will come to be in the physical dimension.

 Managing stress is all about taking charge.
-Reducing stress is about taking charge of your thoughts (and subsequently your emotions), your schedule, your environment, and the way you deal with problems.
+Reducing stress is about taking charge of your thoughts, your actions, your schedule, your environment, and the way you deal with problems.
 You don’t need to fear stress.
 You can instead learn how to recognize it within yourself, label it for what it is and see it as a beneficial red flag which has been raised in order to tell you that you are not living your life the way you want to live your life or deserve to live your life.

-A while ago, I did a video where I offered 10 suggestions for eliminating stress in your life.
+A while ago, I offered 10 suggestions for eliminating stress in your life.
 I figured that today, I would re offer those strategies to you.
 Because I, for one need to go over them again and that usually means there is someone out there who needs to do the same.
 Remember that eliminating stress is all about making the way you feel the priority of your life.
 Here are 10 ways to eliminate stress in your life.

 1. Identify your true sources of stress as well as the unhealthy coping strategies you may be using to avoid stress.